jtzell/access-addons/ir_rule_website/README.rst

 * ``website_ids`` -- equal to ``context["allowed_website_ids"]`` (see module ``web_website``)
 * ``websites`` -- browsed ``website_ids``

-For your information: Odoo provides ``website`` variable, which is equal to current website in frontend and is empty in backend
+For your information: Flectra provides ``website`` variable, which is equal to current website in frontend and is empty in backend

 Example of usage: